 GNMT leverages Google’s machine learning toolkit TensorFlow and Tensor Processing Units (TPUs).
 TPUs provide sufficient computational power to process the GNMT models in the Google Translate app.
 Google has made the TensorFlow API publicly available for free, with the aim of spurring further the evolution of AI and building a community around it.

 The TensorFlow system is built to be highly scalable as it uses “multi-dimensional arrays” aka tensors for data representation.
 TensorFlow works by creating a graph of all the operations to be performed.
 And it executes those operations when needed.
-This programming paradigm is known as “lazy evaluation,” which benefits by avoiding calculations which are not needed, thus tremendously increasing the performance of the system.
+This programming paradigm is known as “lazy evaluation,” which benefits by avoiding calculations that are not needed, thus tremendously increasing the performance of the system.
 This, in turn, saves a lot of working memory as the memory is only used when the code is executed.

 Sources and further readings